Nkovaturient/Nkovaturient/README.md

 ### **🚀Status Quo🚀**

-- ✅Diving into building an innovative solutions relating specifically to this arenas:-
+- ✅ Diving into building an innovative solutions relating specifically to this arenas:-

     -  `DAPP web creatively instrumental in tackling few inconsistency of 21st century. `
     -  `NLP/RAG-integrated effective mechanisms`